import numpy as np

 adata = anndata.read_h5ad(datapath)

-file that already is on you machine, you would use adata = anndata.read_h5ad('path/to/file.h5ad')
+(To load any *.h5adfile that already is on you machine, you would use adata = anndata.read_h5ad('path/to/file.h5ad'))

 adata